rhendz/mps-cpu-gradient-averaging/README.md

 make venv
 ```

-This will create a virtual environment in the `pytorch-ddp` directory.
+This will create a virtual environment in the `mps-cpu-gradient-averaging` directory.

 ## Installing dependencies